|Lee Chun-soo arrives at Incheon Nam-dong Police Station on Wednesday. (Yonhap News)|

-Soccer player Lee Chun-soo found himself in a tight spot after police on Wednesday charged him with battery and destruction of property, and his previous claim that he didn’t use violence turned out to be a false.
+Incheon United FC player Lee Chun-soo found himself in a tight spot after police on Wednesday charged him with battery and destruction of property, and his previous claim that he didn’t use violence was revealed to be false.

 Lee told the police that there was some pushing and shoving but that he was “drunk and did not remember hitting Kim,” taking a step back from his original position that violence had never taken place.